ioannaoprea/Restaurant-Ordering-App/README.md

 ## My process

-1.Render the menu options using JS
+- Render the menu options using JS
-2.Be able to add/remove items as order
+- Be able to add/remove items as order
-3.Have a payment form inputs
+- Have a payment form inputs
-4.Have a thank you message
+- Render a thank you message

 ### What I learned